reduxjs/reselect/README.md

 ### Motivation for Memoized Selectors

-Here is `App.js` from the [Redux Todos List example](https://github.com/docs/basics/UsageWithReact.md):
+> The examples in this section are based on the [Redux Todos List example](https://github.com/docs/basics/UsageWithReact.md).

+Consider the following code:

 #### `containers/App.js`